 If you have diabetes, you need special eye care to prevent serious problems, such as diabetic retinopathy.
-The expert team at Rocky Mountain Eye Center provides diabetic eye care at their clinics in Missoula, Hamilton, and Butte, Montana.
+The expert team at Rocky Mountain Eye Center provides diabetic eye care at their clinics in Missoula, Hamilton, Helena, and Butte, Montana.
 To schedule an appointment for diabetic eye care, call the office or book online today.

 Diabetes is a disease that causes your blood sugar levels to be too high.
 In the short term, elevated blood sugar levels may cause the tissues of your eyes to swell.
 This causes temporary blurry vision that usually goes away within a few days or weeks.

 If your blood sugar remains high for too long, it can damage the tiny blood vessels in the back of your eyes.
 This type of damage may even begin during prediabetes, which is when you have elevated blood sugar, but not high enough to be diagnosed with diabetes.